u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/products/uom.rst

 .. image:: uom/uom-second-unit.png
    :align: center
-   :alt: Create a second unit of measure in Odoo Purchase
+   :alt: Create a second unit of measure in Thrive Bureau ERP Purchase

-You can now configure your product just as you would using Odoo's standard units of measure.
+You can now configure your product just as you would using Thrive Bureau ERP's standard units of measure.

 .. image:: uom/uom-product-configuration-new-units.png
    :align: center
-   :alt: Set a product's units of measure using your own units in Odoo Purchase
+   :alt: Set a product's units of measure using your own units in Thrive Bureau ERP Purchase